mungpeter/DFGmodX/README.md

                                         |..... ...

 ```
-In this example, 2 kinases (ULK4 and KIT) are used.
+- In this example, 2 kinases (ULK4 and KIT) are used.
-* KIT modeling should go without a hitch since it has a fairly typical sequence.
+- KIT modeling should go without a hitch since it has a fairly typical sequence.
-* Standard sequence alignment will fail for ULK4 because it has 1 fewer large-lobe helix than other typical kinases and will generate bad models (zDOPE > +0.0), while the pseudokinase nature makes the automated alignment of conserved region bad, hence will need to do a alignment correction before proceeding.
+- Standard sequence alignment will fail for ULK4 because it has 1 fewer large-lobe helix than other typical kinases and will generate bad models (zDOPE > +0.0), while the pseudokinase nature makes the automated alignment of conserved region bad, hence will need to do a alignment correction before proceeding.

-At the end of every step, the log file should be checked for **WARNING** and **ERROR** flags, especially when many kinases are being modeled at the same time.
+- At the end of every step, the log file should be checked for **WARNING** and **ERROR** flags, especially when many kinases are being modeled at the same time.
 Most common errors are misalignment of the conserved region, mismatching between sequence and template structures.

 ###################################################################################
-* Required packages:
+- **Required packages:**
 ```
-  POVME          # 2.1     standalone program
-  PyMOL          # 1.8+    standalone program
-  Modeller       # 9.20+   standalone program or Conda Muscle         # 3.8.51
-  T-Coffee       # 13
+  Blast+         # 2.6.0+  standalone program or conda POVME          # 2.1     source codes already integrated into DFGmodx PyMOL          # 1.8+    standalone program or conda Modeller       # 9.20+   standalone program or conda Clustalo       # 1.2     standalone program or conda Muscle         # 3.8.51  standalone program or conda T-Coffee       # 13+     standalone program or conda

   Python         # 3.7.2+
     numpy          # 1.17.3
     pandas         # 0.25.3
     pathos         # 0.2.3
-    biopython      # 1.74
+    biopython      # 1.74     conda
     zlib           # 1.2.11
     bzip2          # 1.0.6
+    tqdm           #
-    plotnine       #
+    tarfile        #
 ```